 - Third-and-a-half Generation: NEX-3N, NEX-5R, NEX-6 (Normally these might be considered 3rd generation, but the addition of WiFi and/or PlayMemories Apps sets them apart as a distinct new breed)

-We also have a plethora of video cameras with the E-mount and NEX-derived sensors: VG10, VG20, VG-30, VG900, EA50U, FS100, and FS700 to name a few.
-These range from camcorder like models (VG series) to destined-for-Hollywood models (FS700), with many other video cameras in the middle.
+We also have a plethora of video cameras with the E-mount and NEX-derived sensors: VG10, VG20, VG-30, VG900, EA50U, FS100, FS700, FS5, and FS7 to name just a few.
+These range from camcorder like models (VG series) to destined-for-Hollywood models (FS7), with many other video cameras in the middle.
 Personally, I approve of this kind of bifurcation, but only if the still cameras continue to emphasize still features and ergonomics (with video on demand) and the video cameras emphasize video features and ergonomics (with stills on demand).
 So far, so good.

-The A7 is going through a bit of a transition, too.
+The A7 went through a bit of a transition, too.
 The A7II added a sophisticated sensor-based IS system and refined the body design from the original.
-I expect these changes to eventually make it to the A7s and A7r, as well.
+These changes then were rolled through the entire line, so as I write this, all the A7 models have a Mark II version out.

 The Sony Uniqueness

 From the beginning, the big draw to the NEX series had been the use of Sony EXMOR APS sensors (Super35 sensors for many of the video models).
-That was doubled with the introduction of the A7 models with full frame EXMOR sensors.
+That was doubled with the introduction of the A7 models with full frame EXMOR sensors, and in some cases EXMORs with new and interesting technologies (e.g. BSI).
 All else equal, a bigger sensor does have some benefits in low light and in providing shallow depth of field.
 The downside is that a bigger sensor tends to need bigger lenses, too.

 Which brings up one of the cognitive dissonances in the Sony designs: the camera bodies are exceedingly small (even the full frame A7 models), sometimes smaller than m4/3 cameras with smaller sensors.
 Yet the lenses are DLSR-sized for the most part.
-Those that remember the old Sony R1 remember the "all lens with a handle" design very well, and the Sony mirrorless models certainly echo that.
+Those that remember the old Sony R1 remember the "all lens with a handle" design very well, and some of the Sony mirrorless models certainly echo that.
 This tends to lead to a left-hand-under-lens, right-hand on the grip shooting style, which isn't a bad idea (done right you'll stabilize the camera/lens).
 But not everyone likes that.
-Indeed, those seeking out mirrorless cameras because they're small and light tends to balk at the lens sizes with the A5000 and A6000 models.
+Indeed, those seeking out mirrorless cameras because they're small and light tends to balk at the lens sizes with the A5000 and A6100 models as you go for fast lenses or long zooms.

-More recently, the fourth generation has tended to standardize on yet another UI, this time derived from the RX1.
-I find the current UI the best yet, and very easy to learn.
+More recently, the fourth generation has tended to standardize on yet another Sony UI, this time derived from the RX1.
+I find the current UI the best yet, and very easy to learn, though the menus tend to sprawl a bit and need some reorganization.
 I applaud Sony for not just giving us the same old, same old, but actually trying to put together something that's a little better for those willing to invest some learning time into it.
 The bad news is that there hasn’t been UI consistency from generation to generation of Sony mirrorless cameras.
 I hope that we’ve now locked and loaded on a “final” solution, as the current UI is perfectly fine.
+But again, the menu ordering could use some attention.

 One highlight of the Sony mirrorless line has been sensors.
 These days we've got state-of-the-art 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
 In the full frame FE-mount cameras, we’ve got 12mp, 24mp, and 36mp choices These are essentially the same sensors as in Sony's DSLRs (and in some Nikon and Pentax DSLRs), with the exception of the 12mp option, which is new.
 There's little to complain about with the EXMOR sensors; perhaps the one drawback being that they do tend to overheat in constant video or Live View use, especially in really hot weather.
 But that's a manageable problem for most.

-My big complaint—and it should be every Sony user's complaint—is the available lens set.
-Early on it was very tough slogging, with only the 16mm f/2.8 and the 18-55mm kit lens available.
+My big complaint—and it should be every Sony user's complaint—is still the available lens set.
+Early on it was very tough slogging, with only the 16mm f/2.8 and the 18-55mm kit lens available for the E-mount.
 The kit lens, even the new 16-50mm one, is a kit lens: decent but not great.
 The 16mm, unfortunately, has a number of weaknesses (it's big plus is its small size).
 Slowly we've gotten more E-mount lenses, but a Sony APS mirrorless user still has nowhere near the choice an m4/3 user has right now, and the gap isn't closing very fast because Sony seems to have stopped added E-mount lenses to concentrate on FE-mount lenses for the full frame mirrorless cameras.
-There, the story is worse.
+There, the story is slightly worse.
 Originally we had four choices, two primes that are terrific lenses, and two zooms that are more disappointing (even the Zeiss 24-70mm f/4).
 This has been augmented with some additional lenses, but the number of terrific lenses is still minimal, IMHO.
-If you’re going to buy a Sony mirrorless camera, you need to be patient for lens support.
-The good news is that Zeiss and others are stepping in to fill some of the gaps.
+If you’re going to buy a Sony mirrorless camera, you need to be patient for lens support or search out third party lenses.
+The good news is that Zeiss and others are stepping in to fill some of the gaps, and most of their offerings have been excellent.

 All the zooms (with the exception of the recent 10-18mm f/4 E-mount and the collapsing 16-50mm E-mount) are fairly large, too, meaning that if you opt for an all-zoom kit, you're going to be dealing with one or two DSLR-sized lenses.